 - 1 cinnamon stick

-- Preheat oven to 350° (can also be set once pears are finished cooking, before reducing wine)
+- Preheat oven to 350° (the oven can also be set once pears are finished cooking, before reducing wine).

-- Heat red wine, white sugar, brown sugar and cinnamon stick in a saucepan over medium heat.
-Stir to dissolve sugar.
+- Add the red wine, white sugar, brown sugar and cinnamon stick to a medium saucepan set over medium heat.
+Stir to dissolve the sugar.

-- Peel pears, cut in half lengthwise, and scoop out seeds with a small spoon.
+- Meanwhile, peel the pears, cut them in half lengthwise, and scoop out the seeds with a small spoon.
 Cut out the bottom end and the center core with a small paring knife (you can leave on the stem for decoration if desired).
-Add pear halves to saucepan.
+Add pear halves to the saucepan.

-- Simmer until pears are soft, about 15-25 minutes depending on ripeness of pears.
+- Simmer until the pears are soft, about 15-25 minutes depending on the ripeness of the pears.
 Turn heat down to medium low if necessary to maintain a gentle simmer.
-Turn pears occasionally during cooking if pears are not completely submerged.
+Turn the pears occasionally during cooking if they are not completely submerged.
 Once soft, remove the pears from the liquid with a slotted spoon and set aside.

-- Remove cinnamon stick.
-Continue cooking wine over medium heat, stirring occasionally, and then frequently once wine begins to thicken.
-Turn off heat once the wine becomes syrupy and there is about ½ - ¾ c. of liquid remaining.
+- Remove the cinnamon stick.
+Continue cooking the wine over medium heat, stirring occasionally, and then frequently once it begins to thicken.
+Turn off the heat once the wine becomes syrupy and there is about ½ - ¾ cup of liquid remaining.
 Depending on how hard the liquid is boiling, this should take about 15 minutes.

-- Place pear halves on a baking sheet, cut side up.
-Place 1 - 1 ½ oz. of blue cheese on each pear half.
-Bake in preheated oven just until cheese softens and the edges begin to melt, about 2-3 minutes.
+- Place the pear halves on a baking sheet, cut side up.
+Place 1 - 1 ½ ounces of blue cheese on each pear half.
+Bake in the preheated oven just until the cheese softens and the edges begin to melt, about 2-3 minutes.

-- Drizzle wine syrup on each pear half or on serving plate.
+- Drizzle the wine syrup on each pear half and serve immediately.

-- Bosc pears tend to keep their shape even when cooked, but you could try substituting another type of pear as long as it's firm, just keep an eye on them during cooking to make sure they don't get too soft.
+- Bosc pears tend to keep their shape even when cooked, but you could try substituting another type of pear as long as it's firm.
+Just keep an eye on them during cooking to make sure they don't start to break apart.

-- Use any type of blue cheese you like (triple cream blue cheese is my favorite here!), but block cheese instead of crumbles works better in this recipe to get a nice, thick layer of cheese over the entire pear.
+- Use any type of blue cheese you like (gorgonzola or triple cream blue cheese are my favorites!), but I prefer a block of cheese instead of crumbles to get a nice, thick layer of cheese over the entire pear.

-- You don’t need to eat all the pears at once if you’re only cooking for one or two – the pears and wine syrup can be made ahead of time and kept in the refrigerator for a few days before assembling the dish.
+- The pears and wine syrup can be made ahead of time and kept in the refrigerator for 2 - 3 days before assembling the dish.
 Just let the pears come to room temperature before adding the blue cheese and baking, and microwave the syrup for 15 seconds at a time, stirring in between, until liquefied.
 (Make sure you use a microwave-safe container, and cover the top to avoid any spatter!)